iptc/newsml-g2/README.md

 ([https://github.com/iptc/newsml-g2](https://github.com/iptc/newsml-g2)
 provides all NewsML-G2 files in the master branch.

-This is version 2.33, approved by the IPTC Standards Committee in October 2023.
+This is version 2.34, approved by the IPTC Standards Committee in April 2024.

 The files of the current and of previous versions (from 2.23 on) can be retrieved as GitHub releases from